csc-training/node-level-optimization/exercise-instructions.md

 The login nodes in Mahti and Puhti should be used only for compilation and looking at the performance analysis results.
 All the runs need to be done via the batch system.
-In order to minimze queuing time, a set of nodes has been reserved during the course days at 09:00 - 17:00 (EEST).
+In order to minimize queuing time, a set of nodes has been reserved during the course days at 09:00 - 17:00 (EEST).
 Jobs can be submitted to reservation with
 ```